wedesoft/arduino-sainsmart/README.md

 **Warning: once servos are plugged into the board, always connect the servo power to the DFRobot I/O expansion shield before connecting the USB cable to the Arduino to prevent the board power from stalling which causes erratic motion!**

 **Warning: self-collisions or collisions with the surface and other objects can damage the servos!**

+You can then adjust the limits and offsets for your robot and then compile and upload the modified software.

 ## control robot